alvarezmauro/SassBuilderForMavensMate-SublimeText/README.md

 | generate_resource_xml_file | Generate a .resource-meta.xml file.
 This is useful if you want to create an static resource (check the examples of how to use it) | (bool) |
 | Options | Object with all the SASS options | (Object) Object with the SASS configuration |

-## Use cases
+## Install with Sublime Package Control

+1. Add this repo using "Package Control: Add Repository" https://github.com/alvarezmauro/SassBuilderForMavensMate-SublimeText
+2. You can then add this package using Package Control as usual.
+Find "Package Control: Add Package" and search for "SassBuilderForMavensMate-SublimeText"

+## Examples of how to use it

 ### You want to use SASS/SCSS for one of your lighning component
-Just create a config file in the folder of your lighning component with the following configuration:
+Just create a configuration file (.SassBuilderForMavensMate-config.json) in the folder of your lightning component with the following:
 ```json
 {
     "project_path": "",